sadinus/MovieViewer/README.md

 # MovieViewer
-A simple app to voting for Star Wars movies.
+The application uses swapi API (https://swapi.dev/) for generating a list of movies.
+A user can vote for any of any movie, any number of times and the average from votes will be displayed.

 The main requirement was to code it within 1 hours, so plenty of staff were implemented badly:
 - form validation wasn't implemented, so user can submit a form without passing value (it will be 0),
 - lack of commit history,
 - a better project structure could be done,